briandailey/newnashville/README.md

 As participants of the local technology community, we agree to the following:

-* Inclusiveness cannot taken for granted: efforts should be made to include minorities.
+* Inclusiveness cannot be taken for granted: efforts should be made to include minorities.
 * Egos are not welcome.
 * Code of Conduct should apply to all events.
 Python's is a good [starting point](https://github.com/python/pycon-code-of-conduct/blob/master/code_of_conduct.md).